chausme/middle-messenger/README.md

 ### Pull request - TBC

 -   Currently there is no own messages sent/read output
--   Currently there are no pop-ups implemented
+-   Currently there are no pop-ups implemented including Account password update functionality

 ## Credits